nakulmitra/database-postgresql/notes/resetting-sequence.md

 [![](https://markdown-videos-api.jorgenkh.no/youtube/gwU9NQttUZ8)](https://youtu.be/gwU9NQttUZ8)

 ## What is a Sequence in PostgreSQL?
 A sequence in PostgreSQL is a special database object designed to generate unique numeric values.
-It’s commonly used for auto-incrementing primary key columns.
+It's commonly used for auto-incrementing primary key columns.

 When a column is defined as `SERIAL` or `BIGSERIAL`, PostgreSQL automatically creates a sequence and associates it with that column.
 Each time a new row is inserted into the table, the sequence generates a unique value for the column.